 - Bankruptcy: Fresh Start After a Natural Disaster by the City Bar Justice Center

 - You might qualify for legal assistance from Upsolve, a 501(c)(3) legal aid nonprofit.
 Upsolve is an online program focused on assisting low-income Americans through Chapter 7 bankruptcy at no cost.
 You can find more information about Upsolve by going to their website upsolve.org.

-To find the latest information for those impacted by active disasters, visit the Active Disaster Quick Links at the top of this page, or go directly to our Hurricane Harvey resource page.
+To find the latest information for those impacted by active disasters, visit the Active Disaster Quick Links at the top of this page.